 - An unexpected new child added to the family

 - Big losses on investments gone bad

 Solution – When confronted with 1 or more of these events adjust your lifestyle and reduce expenses.
+Consider moving to a lower cost of living location.
 This solution applies to most serious financial problems, but especially to these specific events.

 Solutions For Financial Problems Due To Major Life Events